siruthesiru/siruthesiru.github.io/_drafts/optimizations-stylesheets.md

 mermaid: false

 ---

+> _No, I did not misspell optiminization.
+It's a_ [_portmanteau_](https://www.merriam-webster.com/thesaurus/portmanteau) _of optimization and mini.
+You read the introductory article here._

 ![A boot](img/boot.png)
-> No, I didn't misspell it.
-It's a [portmanteau](https://www.merriam-webster.com/thesaurus/portmanteau) of optimization and mini.
-You read the introductory article here.

 In this slice of [rice](https://thatnixguy.github.io/posts/ricing/), we'll be setting our sightballs on making sure our CSS (Cascading Style Sheets) or other style-related files are as **tiny yet functional** as they can possibly be.